 Although they are extremely cute, and are very adept at begging, but please do not feed the Cardigan Corgis ANYTHING at all.
 They also bark a lot and make a lot of noise, but they are extremely friendly once they get to know you.
 They do know their job of greeting people, and so they are just very excited to do it.

 However, please do not chase them or run after them in any way.
+They are herding animals and love to chase.
 This is their home and we appreciate people and children who are respectful to our animals...

 Please do not feed the black cat.
 He also loves to climb people and sit on their shoulders.
 You hardly ever see the two orange cats who are the well mannered and respectful ones...